Understanding Self-Regulated Learning Behavior Among High and Low Dropout Risk Students During CS1: Combining Trace Logs, Dropout Prediction and Self-Reports: Data analysis pipeline

-Additionally, the open-ended questionnaire answers were preprocessed for later analysis.
-The last two authors of this study individually coded initial answers into themes.
-The coding of the themes was not guided, but emerged from the questionnaire answers \citep[cf. \textit{conventional content analysis} in][]{hsieh2005three}.
-Additionally, the two authors recorded whether a student had a self-reported positive, neutral or negative opinion of their learning behavior during the course.
-After individual coding, the two authors convened in a two-hour session to form a consensus on codings which were not initially agreed upon.
-The resulting codes of all students are thus jointly decided between the last two authors.
-The codes were used in subsequent analyses to compare students and characterize their behavior.
+To aid in interpreting the student learning profile types, the open-ended questionnaire answers were preprocessed at this stage.
+The last two authors of this study individually coded the questionnaire answers into themes.
+The coding was not guided but emerged from the answers \citep[cf. \textit{conventional content analysis} in][]{hsieh2005three}.
+The two authors also recorded whether each student expressed a positive, neutral or negative opinion of their own learning behavior during the course.
+After individual coding, the two authors convened in a joint two-hour session to construct shared interpretations across the entire dataset, resolving discrepancies rather than taking votes.
+The resulting codes were thus jointly decided between the last two authors, not merely reconciled.